 Market Services Division operates the Real Time Gross Settlement (RTGS) system through which payments relating to the major UK payments and securities settlement systems are settled and, from this operational role, contributes analysis to the Bank's continuing work in developing safe and efficient payment and settlement systems.
 It also provides the back-office functions to support the Bank's sterling and foreign currency transactions including settling the Bank's open market (monetary policy) and liquidity insurance operations.

 The Central Services Divisions encompass a range of support functions that underpin the Bank's activities and help to ensure that the Bank's reputation is maintained.
-These include IT, business continuity, the Governors' private offices, and legal services.
+These include IT, business continuity and the Governors' private offices.
+John Footman

 Sue Coffey - Projects & Risk Oversight